mihirchronicles/mihirchronicles.github.io/content/bookshelf/elements-of-design.md

 ---
-title: Elements Of Design | Rowena Reed Kostellow And The Structure Of Visual Relationships by Gail Greet Hannah
+title: Elements Of Design by Gail Greet Hannah
 date: "2022-10-20"
 path: "/bookshelf/elements-of-design"
 ---

 ## I. Brief Summary

 Rowena Reed Kostellow taught industrial design at Pratt Institute for more than fifty years.
 She deeply studied and analyzed abstract visual relationships between volumes in 3D space.
 For her form truly mattered.
 She calls out learning institutions that don't do enough on dedicating to developing an eye and hand for form, but over-indexing on learning tools.
 She had a huge influence on her students.
 This book is a tribute by her students so is filled with reflections on learning memories from her.
 This book taught me to see shapes and its relationship to its environment (space) more broadly.

 ## II.
 Big Ideas

 - With the development of advanced mass production in the early 20th century the need for industrial design education became apparent.
 - Theory:
     - Miss Reed believed any serious students can be taught how to make good forms.